Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

-\paragraph{Nonrelativistic theories of gravitation and kinematical algebras} ~\\~\\ The key to the ambient approach followed in \cite{Duval1985,Duval1991} lies in the interplay between algebraic and geometric structures, the origin of which, in a \nr context, can be traced back to the seminal work of K\"unzle \cite{Kunzle1972} in which Leibnizian structures were obtained as $G$-structures for the homogeneous Galilei group.
-Similarly, Bargmann-Eisenhart waves are defined as $G$-structures for the homogeneous Bargmann group\footnote{By homogeneous Bargmann group we intend the homogeneous Galilei group in a $d+2$ dimensional representation inherited from that of the Bargmann group, \cf \cite{Duval1985}. } \cite{Duval1985,Duval1991}.
+\paragraph{Nonrelativistic theories of gravitation and kinematical algebras} ~\\~\\ The key to the ambient approach followed in \cite{Duval:1984cj,Duval:1990hj} lies in the interplay between algebraic and geometric structures, the origin of which, in a \nr context, can be traced back to the seminal work of K\"unzle \cite{Kunzle1972} in which Leibnizian structures were obtained as $G$-structures for the homogeneous Galilei group.
+Similarly, Bargmann-Eisenhart waves are defined as $G$-structures for the homogeneous Bargmann group \cite{footnote2} (\cf \cite{Duval:1984cj,Duval:1990hj}).
 It is indeed hard to overstate the relevance of the Bargmann group (the central extension of the Galilei group \cite{Bargmann1952}) when the geometrisation of \nr physics is concerned, both in the intrinsic or ambient fashion.
-From an intrinsic viewpoint, the Bargmann group has {proved to be very useful in order to reformulate} the Duval-K\"unzle condition and thus to deal with Newtonian connections (\cf \cite{Duval1977} for an approach in terms of affine connections, \cite{Andringa2011,Geracie2015a} in the context of gauging procedures and \cite{Morand2014} in the formalism of Cartan geometries).
+From an intrinsic viewpoint, the Bargmann group has {proved to be very useful in order to reformulate} the Duval-K\"unzle condition and thus to deal with Newtonian connections (\cf \cite{Duval1977} for an approach in terms of affine connections, \cite{Andringa2011,Geracie2015a} in the context of gauging procedures and \cite{Morand:2016rrt} in the formalism of Cartan geometries).
 From an ambient standpoint, {these approaches rely} crucially on the group-theoretical avatar of the ambient formalism, namely the embedding of \nr symmetry groups (\eg the Bargmann \cite{Bargmann1952} and Schr\"odinger \cite{Niederer1972} groups) inside their relativistic homologues (Poincar\'e \cite{Gomis1978a} and conformal \cite{Burdet1973} groups, respectively).
 These \nr groups can thus be obtained from their \rel counterparts by the group-theoretical analogue of a light-like dimensional reduction, namely as subgroups preserving a light-like direction.